There is a quote from Lao Tzu that goes like this:

 1. Give up your need for security

 Yes.
 You heard me.
 Give up your need for security.
 What does that even mean?
 What does security mean to you?
 Have you ever encountered with security?
 Have you seen it?
 Have you felt it?
 Have you touched it?
-Have you own it?
-Of course you haven’t!
+Have you owned it?
+Of course, you haven’t!
 There is no security.
 People invented this word and then they attached a value to it.
 Crazy people.

 Security is just an illusion, an illusion that insecure people need in order to feel better about life, because, if you ask me, only insecure people will strive for security.
 Only insecure people will look for all kind of ways to make them feel secure.
 Wanting security comes from a place of fear.
 Fear of shortages, fear of lack, fear of not having, etc. Those who strive for security tend to think that there isn’t enough to go around and that they need to accumulate as much as possible, so when the time will come, that day when the shortages will knock on their door, they will have plenty of security accumulated, hidden somewhere under the bed, in the basement, in the refrigerator, etc. and maybe, just maybe they will be safe.
 They prepare themselves for this.